 Hydrocephalus affects children and adults and often requires prompt treatment, usually via neurosurgery, to help drain the fluid from the brain.

-"Our combined pediatric and adult approach in a single hospital makes Yale Medicine a unique environment for the transitional care of young adults with hydrocephalus, providing continuity for individuals diagnosed as children and who require lifelong treatment," said Dr. Kristopher Kahle, Director of Neonatal and Congenital Anomaly Neurosurgery at Yale Medicine.
+"Our combined pediatric and adult approach in a single hospital makes Yale Medicine a unique environment for the transitional care of young adults with hydrocephalus, providing continuity for individuals diagnosed as children and who require lifelong treatment," says Yale Medicine neurosurgeon Kristopher Kahle, MD.